 In case you’re interested, here is a link to the plan that I have used for many years:

-*** Grant Horner has developed another plan that I am using right now, and I really like it.
+Grant Horner has developed another plan that I recently discovered, and I really like it.
 It calls for reading a chapter a day from each of ten different sections of the Bible, and so it’s a bit more challenging.
 However, it’s also more flexible and “forgiving.”
-It’s a very unique program with some interesting features that I believe you might like:
+It’s a unique program with some interesting features that I believe you might like.
+Here’s the link:

 Gary Henry – WordPoints.com